iit-DLSLab/Quadruped-PyMPC/README.md

 ## Citing this work

-If you find the work useful, please consider citing:
+If you find the work useful, please consider citing [our work](https://arxiv.org/abs/2403.11383):

 ```
 @INPROCEEDINGS{turrisi2024sampling,